microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-accessreviews-securitygroup.md

 The access review has the following settings:

 + It's a self-review as inferred when you don't specify a value for the **reviewers** property.
+Therefore, each group member will self-attest to their need to maintain access to the group.
-+ The scope of the review is members of the **Building security** group.
++ The scope of the review is members (direct and indirect) of the **Building security** group.
 + The reviewer must provide justification for why they need to maintain access to the group.
 + The default decision is `Deny` when the reviewers don't respond to the access review request before the instance expires.
 The `Deny` decision removes the group members from the group.
-+ It's a one-off review that ends after five days.
++ It's a one-time access review that ends after five days.
+Therefore, once access is granted, the user doesn't need to self-attest again within the access review period.
-+ The principals who are defined in the scope of the review, members of the **Building security** group, will receive email notifications and reminders prompting them to self-attest to their need to maintain access.
++ The principals who are defined in the scope of the review will receive email notifications and reminders prompting them to self-attest to their need to maintain access.

 <!-- {
   "blockType": "request",